philekiert/console-toolkit/README.md

 - RevertConsoleColours() reapplies all original colour values.
 Should usually be called before exit.
 - GotoXY(x, y) sets the cursor position.

+Regarding window size changes, make sure the window size is set no larger than the buffer size, or the change will silently fail.
+The buffer, however, can safely be set smaller than the window.

 Everything else should be relatively self-explanatory.
 ___
 ### Standard Colour scheme